Product UX

 The instinct was to make message history smarter.
 The unlock was to stop treating files as a side effect of conversation and start treating them as first-class objects with their own home.

 It taught me to design for the mental model, not the data model.
-People had told us, plainly, that they thought in files — the product just hadn't been listening.
-Most of the work after that was getting out of their way.
+People had told us, plainly, that they thought in files — the product just hadn’t been listening.
+But the model was only ever the idea.
+Everything hard came after: carrying it past the people who had to pay for it and build it, and proving with real numbers that the bet was worth making.